dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

   - **Added Text**: counts the number of codes added to phrases in text documents that were not suggested by FAE.
   - **Added Non-Text**: counts the number of codes added to the top of text documents and worksheets that were not suggested by FAE.
 - **Edited**: A code suggestion was edited and then assigned to the account.
-- **Direct**: A code was assigned directly to the account manually or from the 3M CRS encoder, but also suggested by FAE
+- **Direct**: A code was assigned directly to the account manually or from the Solventum CRS encoder, but also suggested by FAE
 - **Image**: A code was assigned from an image document.
   - **Image (Non-Duplicate)**: counts the number of codes added to image documents not suggested by FAE.
   - **Image (Duplicate)**: counts the number of codes added to image documents that were also suggested by FAE.